 An interesting character is Chili Williams, the woman credited in the film as “second captive”.
 Williams might be known to mature readers as “the Polka-Dot Girl”, a nickname she earned when a pinup set of her wearing a polka-dot “dance-set”, or “bikini” as it was later to be called, in LIFE magazine in 1943 went viral among US soldiers overseas during WWII.
 The photos of the then unknown model prompted over 100,000 requests for copies.
 Williams’ real name was Marian Sorensen, born to Danish parents in Minneapolis.
 Her pseudonym was thought up by model agent Harry Conover, who liked to rename his models (including Candy Jones and Dusty Anderson).
 In fact, the polka-dot bikini shoot was her first major photoshoot, and the “dance-set” had been stitched together on the fly by photographer Ewing Krainin.
 Despite the enormous popularity of the set, Williams originally didn’t get a penny from them.
 At 22, inexperienced and nervous, she didn’t think twice when signing the standard release form giving the rights to the pictures to the photographer and the agency.
 In an interview in Harrison’s in 1944, she complains that she can’t send her fans any copies of the set, because she doesn’t even have money for stamps.
 Nevertheless, the set made her an instant celebrity with several more photo shoots lined up, and a contract with RKO — after failing to impress Warner producers with her acting talents.
 To paraphrase IMDb, she “decorated” 20 movies, mostly in uncredited bit-parts, although she did have a couple of featured roles in low-budget comedies.
 More often spotted in the gossip columns of magazines regarding her affairs and scandals than in the movies, her acting career didn’t so much dwindle as never quite took off, and Captive Women was her final appearance.
 After this, she retired from showbusiness and opened a dress store.

 Some mention should also go to the special effects creators.
 One of the effects creators was Louis Dewitt — making his (uncredited) movie debut.
 He was accompanied by Irving Block and Jack Rabin.
 Often working together, the three have an impressive roster as visual and special effects creators, and sometimes producers, writers, art directors and even cameo actors of a whole slew of science fiction B movies, and even the occasional A-lister.
 We first encountered Rabin and Block on Scifist in connection with Rocketship X-M (1950, review).
-Between the three one can count, among others: Flight to Mars (1951, review), Invaders from Mars (1953, review), Robot Monster (1953, review), Cat-Women of the Moon (1953, review), Forbidden Planet (1956), Kronos (1957), War of the Satellites (1958), The 30 Foot Bride of Candy Rock (1959), Phantom Planet (1961), Deathsport (1978) and The Bees (1978).
+Between the three one can count, among others: Flight to Mars (1951, review), Invaders from Mars (1953, review), Robot Monster (1953, review), Cat-Women of the Moon (1953, review), Forbidden Planet (1956, review), Kronos (1957), War of the Satellites (1958), The 30 Foot Bride of Candy Rock (1959), Phantom Planet (1961), Deathsport (1978) and The Bees (1978).
 While often hampered by microscopic budgets, Block, Rabin and Dewitt always found a way to deliver — in some fashion — the shots needed for a story, in most cases elevating the movie from forgettable schlock to at least memorable schlock.
 Whether creating original mattes and miniatures or brazenly stealing stock footage or using string and chewing gum, they often produced images that really should not have been possible to achieve for the money they had on hand.

 Captive Women was released in some states as a double bill with Invasion, U.S.A., and in the UK it was released under its original title 3000 AD.
 It was re-released in the US in 1954 as 1000 Years from Now.